Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

       ![demo lumi-container-wrapper slide 2](https://462000265.lumidata.eu/2day-20260422/img/LUMI-2day-20260422-205-Containers/ContainersExampleWrapper_2.png){ loading=lazy }
     </figure>

-    The tool will first build the conda installation in a tempororary work directory and also uses a base container for that purpose.
+    The tool will first build the conda installation in a temporary work directory and also uses a base container for that purpose.

     <figure markdown style="border: 1px solid #000">